 To make a tasty filet mignon in a skillet, you just need a few simple ingredients; chances are, you already have most of them at home.

 - A 1.75 to 2.25 inches thick Filet mignon

 - High-smoke point oil (I recommend avocado oil)

 - Finely ground pepper

 How to Cook Filet Mignon on a Stove

 Here is a detailed, step-by-step guide, complete with explanations and photos, on how to cook a filet mignon in a skillet on a Stove.

-Note: For this recipe, we used a 2-inch thick filet mignon.
+Note: For this recipe, I used a 2-inch thick filet mignon.
 To get that ideal combo of a nice crust and a rare or medium-rare inside, aim for a filet mignon that’s at least 1.5 to 2.25 inches thick.
 Two inches is best.
 If you go for a thinner filet, like 1 inch, you won’t get a good crust if you’re also trying to keep it rare or medium-rare.
 On the flip side, if you cook a filet mignon that’s 3 inches thick, you’ll likely end up with a crust that’s burned and a still undercooked center.

 Step 1: Prepare the Filet Mignon